 DEI Often Stops Where the Contract Starts

-For women in leadership, those changes are all moving us in the right direction.
-They give us the ability to lead without having every move we make questioned by a less qualified male simply because he was born with a certain body part.
+For women in leadership, these changes are steps in the right direction.
+They mean we can actually lead without having every decision second-guessed by a less qualified man whose main credential is, well, being born with the right equipment.

 The Vendor Relationship Is Still a Workplace